Pilot-in/PiloPress/add-fonts.md

 ## Add fonts
 First step, we will go to `Pilo'Press > Styles > Fonts` and add a font.
-You have 2 choices : Google Font or Custom font.
+We have 2 choices : Google Font or Custom font.

 **Example: Google Font**